practice problem 1

 ∆g = 9.82017 m/s2 − 9.80665 m/s2 g 9.80665 m/s2 ∆g = 0.0014 = 0.14% g

 Are these results close enough?
 Of course they are.
 Well, maybe not.
 Drat!
 Why doesn't this work out exactly?
 Well of course it will never work out "exactly".
 There are no "exact" values based on measurement.
 There can't be.
 Still, I'd hoped to do better than this.
 Astronomical measurements are among the most precise in all of science.
 The only thing that outdoes it is particle physics.
-(Notice how it is the very small and very large that have the best measurements.)
+(Notice how it is the very small and very large that have the very best measurements.)
 Believe it or not this tiny discrepancy — which most students would be more than happy to live with for their own experiments — this tiny discrepancy is significant.

-First of all, the Earth isn't a true sphere.
+First, the Earth isn't a true sphere.
 This shouldn't be a surprise.
 After all, what sphere has mountains and valleys on it?
 But the Earth isn't even a bumpy sphere.
-The rotation of the Earth generates a centrifugal force that flattens it out a tiny bit.
+The rotation of the Earth generates a centrifugal force that flattens it out a bit.
 As a result, the Earth is wider when measured across the equator (r = 6378.1 km) than when measured from pole to pole (r = 6356.8 km).
 In fancy language, the Earth is an oblate spheroid.
-The value calculated above is for the mean radius of the Earth.
-So everything should still work out fine.
-Since it doesn't, there must be another confounding factor.
+Calculating the strength of gravity on this shape turns out to be a really nasty mathematical problem.

-The rotation of the Earth induces a small outward acceleration for objects on its surface.
+Second, the rotation of the Earth induces a small outward acceleration for objects on its surface.
 This centrifugal acceleration might be called "fictitious" but it does have a real, measurable effect.
-The earth's rotation reduces the apparent pull of gravity on its surface everywhere except the poles.
-How much do you wanna bet that this will cure everything?
-All we have to do is subtract the varying centrifugal acceleration from the varying gravitational acceleration and then use a bit of mathematical magic to compute the average value on the surface of the Earth.
+The Earth's rotation reduces the apparent pull of gravity on its surface everywhere except the poles.

 practice problem 4